 Minnesota Probate Lawyer Explains Who Is Responsible for Paying Probate Fees

-Recently, a client came to me to assist her with handling her mother’s estate.
-Her mother was sick for many years and had taken the time to plan as orderly a transition as possible after her death.
-She had a will drafted by an attorney and discussed her wishes with her relatives.
+Recently, a client came to me to help her handle her father’s estate.
+Dad had been sick for many years and attempted to plan as orderly a transition as possible after his death.
+He had a will drafted by an attorney and discussed his wishes with his loved ones.
 The main asset was a money market account that would be paid out according to the will.

 At our first meeting, I explained how probate works and the fees involved.
-She then asked the inevitable question of who pays for the probate.
-I explained that the estate is responsible for paying any fees associated with probate.
+The client asked the inevitable question: “who pays for the probate?”
+I explained to her that the estate is responsible for paying any fees associated with probate.
 “Well, there is money in an account, but how do I get that money out?”
 OR “The bank told me I can’t get the money until the court appoints me as personal representative.
 How do I pay the fees now?”
 As a Minnesota probate lawyer, I hear this question a lot.

-And here is the circular problem with paying for probate.
+This is a common example of the circular problem client’s encounter when trying to find a way to pay for probate.
 The personal representative needs to pay to open up a probate, but can’t get the money until the probate is done.
-Unfortunately, this means that the personal representative must front the money for working through the probate until he/she is officially appointed by the court and can then access the money that has been frozen since the decedent died.
+Unfortunately, for the client in the above situation, she will be forced to front the money for working through the probate until she is officially appointed by the court and can then access the money that has been frozen since her father died.

 Contact a Minnesota probate attorney now to ask about the process of opening a probate.